 Greyhounds’ racing careers usually end some time between 3 to 5 years of age.
 Information about their post-racing lives is limited, and there is a similar lack of transparent information about the large number of dogs that never make it to the track.
 However, what is known anecdotally is that the limited post-racing options include surrender to adoption groups, rehoming via the “Greyhound as Pets” (GAP) program or, for the vast majority of dogs, euthanasia.
 Most dogs euthanased are aged between 3 and 5 years and advice provided from Brisbane veterinarians and veterinary nurses supports this.
 Some veterinarians report euthanasing up to 5 healthy greyhounds daily.

 Live baiting refers to the illegal practice of using live animals for the purpose of training (or "blooding") greyhounds.
 Investigations by Animal Liberation Queensland and Animals Australia reveal that live baiting is widespread and considered an acceptable training technique amongst dozens of Australian greyhound trainers.
 Investigators revealed footage of possums, piglets and rabbits being tied to mechanical lures before trainers released dogs to chase and ultimately wound, if not maul to death, the defenceless and terrified animals.
 Trainers were also documented tying up live rabbits to taunt dogs for training and breaking-in procedures.
-This cruelty was documented in Queensland, New South Wales and Victoria and the investigations were aired on Four Corners on 16th February 2015.
+This cruelty was documented by Animal Liberation Qld in Queensland, and Animals Australia in New South Wales and Victoria and the investigations were aired on Four Corners on 16th February 2015.
+It exposed rampant live baiting in the greyhound racing industry.
+Visit greyhoundcruelty.com to find out more and take action.

 ALQ is opposed to the use of greyhounds in racing because of significant animal welfare issues.
 Greyhounds are bred specifically to race and the industry is profit-driven so this places potential financial gains over the welfare of the animals.
 Greyhounds often suffer injury, pain and distress as a result of racing and the absence of independent oversight of the industry further intensifies our concerns.
 ALQ also has concerns regarding gambling and the associated financial and familial burdens.
 We also believe that this industry should not be subsidised by the Government nor supported by business and we are strongly opposed to the construction and expansion of racing tracks.
 ALQ supports a ban on greyhound racing in Australia.